ycpcs/cs370-fall2020/assign/assign01.md

 You should be able to build and run the program by clicking the small green arrow towards the right of the top toolbar.

-At this point you should see a spinning red hexagon that can be moved around the screen using the arrow keys and reverse its direction using the left mouse button.

 > <img src="images/assign01/DonQuixote.png" alt="Don Quixote Window" height="500"/>

 To quit the program simply close the window.